PHPirates/kotlin-template-project/readme.md

 * JUnit 5
 * TestFX (for using JavaFX elements)
 * Spek 2

+## How to add Gradle to your existing project

+Decide whether you want to use Groovy Gradle (older and widely used) or the Gradle Kotlin DSL (newer but no documentation and nobody uses it, yet).

+* Copy the `build.gradle.kts` and `settings.gradle.kts` (Gradle Kotlin DSL, as you can see from the `.kts` extension) or the `build.gradle` (Groovy Gradle, it this repo it may be named `build.gradle.inactive` but just rename it to `build.gradle`)
+* Read through the file you just copied and change the relevant names, remove things of which you are sure you don't need them
+* Copy the `gradlew`, `gradlew.bat` and `gradle/` files and folder.
+* Go to File | New | Module from Existing Sources and select your `build.gradle` file.
+Make sure 'Use gradle wrapper' is selected.
+Select a different Gradle JVM if prompted.
+* You should commit all the files you added, but not the generated files in `.gradle/`.
+* You can run Gradle tasks from the Gradle window on the right, for example `build` to build your project, `run` to run the main class if you have one or `check` to run tests.

 ## Tips
 This was only tested with IntelliJ.